gingerbeardman/gingerbeardman.github.io/_posts/2021/2021-04-06-ultrapaint-manual.md

 I love how the Option key in printed material from this era looks more like a 2-way switch symbol from an electrical circuit diagram than it does today.

 ![JPG](https://cdn.gingerbeardman.com/images/posts/ultrapaint-manual-option-key.jpg)

+## Similar Books

+The contents of the manual are very naibe compared to today, talking you through how to use menu items and dialog boxes.
+UltraPaint (and it's follow-up artWORKS) was a sister app to Canvas.
+If you're looking for something with the same tone and content as the manual, check out Deke McClelland's [Canvas 3.0: The Book](https://archive.org/details/canvas30book00mccl) over at Internet Archive.

 ## Dear Reader